CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 This plugin also takes care of blocking visitors from being counted based on your setting in the CoalaWeb Traffic component.

-<div class="uk-alert" markdown="1">Note: To ensure proper functionality of CoalaWeb Traffic please make sure this
-plugin is installed and publish.</div>
+<div class="uk-alert">Note: To ensure proper functionality of CoalaWeb Traffic please make sure this plugin is installed and publish.</div>

 ## <a name="plg-clean"></a>System Plugin - Clean